Senza fine

-"Senza fine" (which translates in English to "Endless") is a song written by Italian singer-songwriter Gino Paoli, inspired by collaboration partner Ornella Vanoni.
+"Senza fine" (which translates in English to "Without End") is a song written by Italian singer-songwriter Gino Paoli, inspired by collaboration partner Ornella Vanoni.
 Vanoni was the first person to record the song which was released as a single in September 1961.
 The song version sung by Paoli went on to chart at No. 7 on the Italian Top 50.

 Background

 Memory Records, to whom Vanoni was linked contractually, wanted to rebrand the singer with a new sexy image, detaching her from her previous one.

 "Senza fine" is based on an initial round of E flat, introduced by an accordion and a string section.
 The song is based on a French- style waltz base.
 The song has the peculiarity of ending by fading, unlike most of the songs of that period.

 The version of the song recorded by Gino Paoli on the album was originally only for voice and piano.
 However, after the success of the single recorded by Ornella Vanoni, which was built on a more elaborate arrangement, Memory Records decided that Gino Paoli's version would also have the same arrangement.
 In order to adapt the arrangement created for Vanoni to the voice of Paoli it was decided to speed up the magnetic tapes, and this is the version on the B side of the 45 rpm.